-During the financial year ended 31 March 2024 (the Reference Period), the sub-fund promoted the following:
+During the financial year ended 31 March 2024 (the Reference Period), the sub-fund promoted the following characteristics:

-- 1. The sub-fund actively considered low carbon intensity investments compared to the reference benchmark. - 2.
-The sub-fund identified and analysed all companies or issuers for environmental characteristics including, but not limited to, physical risks of climate change and human capital management.
-Screening has been conducted for the underlying E, S (which reflect the individual items of the environmental and/or social characteristics promoted by the sub-fund) and G pillars (corporate governance practices that protect minority investor interests and promote long term sustainable value creation.
+- 1. The sub-fund identified and analysed all companies or issuers for environmental characteristics including, but not limited to, physical risks of climate change and human capital management. - 2.
+Screening has been conducted for the underlying E, S (which reflect the individual items of the environmental and/or social characteristics promoted by the sub-fund) and G pillars (corporate governance practices that protect minority investor interests and promote long term sustainable value creation, compared to the reference benchmark selected by the sub-fund.